back to top

 • Which is the best institute for wildlife photography in India?

-Creative Hut Institute of Photography & Film in Kerala is one of India’s reputed and premier residential colleges.
-It offers a specialised Wildlife Photography & Filmmaking programme under the Professional Diploma in Photography & Cinematography, with field tours, portfolio reviews, and international exposure.
+Creative Hut Institute of Photography & Film in Kerala is one of India’s most reputed and premier residential colleges for photography.
+It offers a specialised Wildlife Photography & Filmmaking programme under the Professional Diploma in Photography & Cinematography.
+Combining field tours, portfolio development, and add-on government certifications under the Department of Technical Education (KGTE), Kerala and NCVET, makes this course one of the most relevant courses in India.

 • Does the wildlife photography course include filmmaking?